We split our six days in Cambodia between Phnom Penh and Siem Reap, and—surprise, surprise—we were the laziest of lazy travelers. I mean, truly.

 “To destroy you is no loss, to preserve you is no gain.”

-Seeing the bracelets themsleves was one of the most moving parts for me, and it was a gentle reminder that for every body found at Choeung Ek, there seemed to be at least a dozen bracelets from people who felt moved to leave a little reminder that they know what happened here and won’t forget.
+Seeing the bracelets themselves was one of the most moving parts for me.
+It was a gentle reminder that for every body found at Choeung Ek, there are at least a dozen people who felt moved to leave a little reminder that they know what happened here and won’t forget.

 After our few days in Phnom Penh, we hopped on a bus and made our way to Siem Reap.
 The bus was surprisingly comfortable–and a welcome surprise after all of our Vietnam travel shenanigans.
 We had fallen pretty hard for Phnom Penh, so we were excited to see what Siem Reap had to offer.

 Pub Street // Siem Reap’s Pub Street is, admittedly, pretty cheesy, but we made the most of it.
-Along with cheap food, cheaper drinks, and practically free foot massages at every turn, we had a few funny nights out on Pub Street.
+Along with cheap food, cheaper drinks, and practically free foot massages, we had a few funny nights out on Pub Street.
 Fun, yes, but definitely more funNY.